tomas-pecserke/YamlFixturesBundle/Resources/doc/index.md

 ## Using custom ObjectTransformer

-If the default transformation of data to database objects is not sufficiet, you can specify custom object transformer implemeting `Pecserke\YamlFixturesBundle\DataTransformer\DataTransformerInterface`.
+If the default transformation of data to database objects is not sufficient, you can specify custom object transformer implementing `Pecserke\YamlFixturesBundle\DataTransformer\DataTransformerInterface`.

 ``` yaml